 You need equity or capital if considering First Mortgage Trust.
 Their loan to value ratios are:

-• Land & Buildings in fee simple: up to 75%
+Land & Buildings: up to 75% LVR

-• Leasehold land: up to 50%
+Leasehold land: up to 50% LVR

-• Land & Buildings in fee simple: up to 66.7%
+Land & Buildings: up to 66.7% LVR

-• Vacant land in fee simple: up to 50%
+Vacant land: up to 50% LVR

-Interest rates vary between 9.05% and 10.25% per annum, are subject to change, and were last reviewed in October 2023.
+Starting interest rates range from 6.65% to 7.35% per annum, are subject to change, and were last reviewed in March 2026.

 General Finance

-• Products: Residential and commercial short-term loans.
+Products: Residential and commercial short-term loans (up to 3 years).

-• Unique Selling Proposition: Quick decisions and flexible terms for short-term financial needs.
+Unique Selling Proposition: Quick decisions and flexible terms for short-term financial needs.

-• Application Process: Fast application process, often requires real estate as collateral.
+Application Process: Fast application process, often requires real estate as collateral.

 General Finance offers short and medium-term residential and commercial loans.
 They cater to investors, developers, and homeowners.